 Now try managing this in the new world of remote working!

 The capital markets industry is dynamic, constantly evolving due to competitive tension and new regulations.
-Trading technology teams face a never-ending cycle of change management workload driven by trading venues, customer requests, new client onboarding, capacity management, and many other factors.
+Trading infrastructure technology teams face a never-ending cycle of change management workload driven by trading venues, customer requests, new client onboarding, capacity management, and many other factors.

 Increasingly over recent years, the scramble to implement new regulatory requirements has trumped business driven initiatives, jumping to the top of an already unmanageable queue.